NativeScript/docs-v7/start/ns-setup-win.md

 Complete the following steps to set up NativeScript on your Windows development machine:

-1. Install [Chocolatey](https://chocolatey.org) to simplify the installation and configuration of the Android tools and SDKs.
+1. Install [Chocolatey](https://chocolatey.org) to simplify the installation and configuration of the requirements.
     - Run the command prompt as an Administrator.
     - Copy and paste the following script in the command prompt.